What happens when you engage in commercial surrogacy within Australia?

 If you are new to surrogacy, you can read about how to find a surrogate, or how to become a surrogate yourself.
 You can also download the free Surrogacy Handbook which explains the processes and options.

 The parties in Seto and Poon included the birth parents, Ms Poon and her partner Mr Zhu, and the intended parents Ms Yue and her husband Mr Seto.
 These names are pseudonyms used by the court for reporting purposes.
 Ms Yue and Mr Seto wanted children, and underwent IVF treatment without success.
-Ms Poon offered to be their surrogate, in exchange for Ms Yue and Mr Seto assisting her to obtaining Australian residence.
+Ms Poon offered to be their surrogate, in exchange for Ms Yue and Mr Seto assisting her to obtain Australian residence.

 While the arrangement was for Ms Poon to be a traditional surrogate for Ms Yue and Mr Seto, the parties did not engage in any pre-conception counselling or obtain legal advice prior to entering the arrangement.
 Counselling and legal advice, and a written agreement, are required under the Surrogacy Act in New South Wales and for the parties to obtain a parentage order.
 So, while it is reported as ‘surrogacy’ and the parties thought it was surrogacy, it did not meet any of the legal requirements for a surrogacy arrangement.
 The intended parents would not be eligible to apply for a Parentage Order under the Surrogacy Act.